 Sign up here to participate in the Plan Refinement process.

 Before the Central SoMa Plan can be adopted, it requires an Environmental Impact Report (EIR) per the California Environmental Quality Act (CEQA).
-The Central SoMa EIR started in spring 2013, with a Draft EIR anticipated in late 2014 and a completed EIR in the Spring of 2015.
+The Central SoMa EIR started in spring 2013, with a Draft EIR anticipated in early 2015 and a completed EIR in the Summer of 2015.

 In February 2014, the Central SoMa Initial Study was released (to see the Central SoMa Initial Study, click here).
 The Initial Study is a preliminary evaluation of the possible environmental effects of a proposed project, using a checklist of environmental topics based on CEQA.
 The Initial Study identifies which topics will need to be studied further in an EIR and which ones do not.
 For the Central SoMa Plan, the Initial Study determined that: